-In 2018 and 2017, each of Fortune Brands, GPG, Moen, Master Lock and Therma-Tru made profit-sharing contributions on behalf of each of their eligible employees.
-The profit-sharing contributions made by Therma-Tru in 2018 and 2017 were made to eligible participants in addition to QNEC contributions made in those years.
-For more information on the amount of contributions provided by each Company, refer to the Plan document, which is available from the Plan Administrator.
+In 2019 and 2018, each of Fortune Brands, GPG, Moen, V&A, Rohl, Master Lock and Therma-Tru made profit-sharing contributions on behalf of each of their eligible employees.
+The profit-sharing contributions made by Therma-Tru were made to eligible participants in addition to QNEC contributions.